SymfonyCasts/symfony5/sfcasts/ep4-relations/join-n-plus-one.md

 across relationship so that you can filter the results or order the query based on something in that joint table.
 And we're going to see that in a minute.
 The point is, if you trying to select more data, then you need to actually say that in the query.
-And you do that by saying, add select.
+And you do that by saying, `->addSelect()`.
 And then you reference the alias to the table.
-You want to select, so question now, two things about this known, as I'm not saying a question that ID or a question that's a slug.
+You want to select, so `question` now, two things about this known, as I'm not saying a `question.id` or a `question.slug`.
 I'm just saying question, which means grab every firm thing from the question table that I kind of confused anything about this is that this isn't going to change what this method returns.
-This method is still going to return an array of answer objects, but that each answer object is already going to have the question data preloaded onto it.
+This method is still going to return an array of `Answer` objects, but that each `Answer` object is already going to have the `Question` data preloaded onto it.
 So check this out.
-If I refresh the page still works exactly like before, because that method still returns an array of answer objects, but our query is down to one.
+If I refresh the page still works exactly like before, because that method still returns an array of `Answer` objects, but our query is down to one.

 Since we're now grabbing all of the data that we need with that one original query.
 Once we start trying to render the question for each answer, doctor realizes that